UW Organ Donor Shared Leave Program

 Unused shared leave

-If you receive more contributions of leave than you need, you will be credited only with the amount of leave medically necessary.
+If you receive more contributions of time off than you need, you will be credited only with the amount of time off medically necessary.
 HR will return any unused shared leave hours to the employee(s) who gave to you.
 You may not cash out donated leave through the Attendance Incentive Program.

 Donating shared leave

-You may give annual leave, sick leave, and personal holiday hours, but the maximum amount of leave you may give to a single recipient is 10 days.
+You may give vacation, sick, and personal holiday time off, but the maximum amount of time off you may give to a single recipient is 10 days.
 (For a full-time employee, 10 days equals 80 hours.
 The amount is prorated for part-time employees.)

-Leave must be donated in amounts of four or more hours of any particular type of leave.
+Time off must be donated in amounts of four or more hours of any particular type of time off.

 Additionally, you must meet the following requirements:

 |Type of time off:||Additional requirements:|

 For campus staff: Follow the Request Absence – Donating Sick, Vacation or Personal Holiday Time Off – Staff Campus user guide and make your donation in Workday.
 Contact the ISC for additional assistance.

 - Download and complete the Shared Leave - Organ Donor - Giving (MS Word) form.